Grow Well Guides

 Daphne Leucanthe

-Leucanthe is the early bird – the first Daphne variety we get in store.
+Leucanthe is the early bird – the first daphne variety we get in store.
 Growing to 1 x 1m, these shrubs produce deep-pink buds that burst to soft pinky-white petals.
 Blooms from July to late August/early September.

 Daphne Alba